 At Glisson & Morris, we provide compassionate and skilled legal guidance for wrongful death claims.
 You'll likely have a lot to take care of on your own and will be focusing on the wellbeing of you and your family.
-Our Kitsap County attorneys, with over 45 years of experience between them, will be committed to taking on all the legal matters necessary to successfully file your claim.
+Our Kitsap County wrongful death attorneys, with over 45 years of experience between them, will be committed to taking on all the legal matters necessary to successfully file your claim.
 We will work tirelessly while reviewing your case and developing a compelling legal strategy on your behalf.

 What Is a Wrongful Death Claim?

 In Washington, if a person lost their life because of another individual's carelessness, their surviving family may take legal action.
 The liable party could be held financially responsible for economic and non-economic damages that resulted from their negligent actions.